 - 10.31 Canada may present arguments to the Manager/Expert regarding mitigating factors to apply a deduction to the award where applicable.
-Examples (non-exhaustive) of mitigating factors include: - Non-compliance with prescribed medication; - Non-compliance with attendance to therapy or counselling when available; - Simulation or ulterior motive. - 10.32 Claimants have the right to object to or to make submission with respect to any mitigating factors raised by Canada before the Manager/Expert (pursuant to 10.36(h)). - 10.33 If the Manager/Expert accepts Canada's mitigating arguments, the Manager/Expert shall identify the reasonable deduction to apply to the PMA.
+Examples (non-exhaustive) of mitigating factors include: - Non-compliance with prescribed medication; - Non-compliance with attendance to therapy or counselling when available; - Simulation or ulterior motive. - 10.32 Claimants have the right to object to or to make submission with respect to any mitigating factors and arguments rebutting the presumption of causation raised by Canada before the Manager/Expert (pursuant to 10.36(h)). - 10.33 If the Manager/Expert accepts Canada's mitigating arguments, the Manager/Expert shall identify the reasonable deduction to apply to the PMA.